MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/invalid-ordinal-error-452.md

 - An attempt to convert the  _num_ expression to an ordinal failed.
-Make sure the[expression](../../Glossary/vbe-glossary.md#expression) represents a valid number or call the[procedure](../../Glossary/vbe-glossary.md#procedure) by name.
+Make sure the [expression](../../Glossary/vbe-glossary.md#expression) represents a valid number or call the [procedure](../../Glossary/vbe-glossary.md#procedure) by name.

 - The  _num_ specified doesn't specify any function in the DLL.
 Make sure _num_ identifies a valid function in the DLL.